English irregular verbs: Strong verbs

 The verbs sow and swell are now usually regular in the past tense, but retain the strong-type past participles sown and swollen.
 Other verbs retain participles in -n for certain adjectival uses and distinguish them from other usage in perfect tenses ("He is drunk" vs "drunken sailor", "The shirt has shrunk" vs "shrunken hands" or "The ship was sunk" vs "sunken cheeks").
 The participle in -n may sometimes be limited to certain specific usage, as in molten used only to refer to metals (compare "molten steel" vs "melted butter").
 Sometimes the connection between the infinitive and the adjective (i.e. originally the past participle form) is not perceived as obvious any more, e.g. seethe – sodden.
 The verb crow is now regular in the past participle, but the strong past tense crew is sometimes used.

 Some originally weak verbs have taken on strong-type forms by analogy with strong verbs.
 These include dig, dive (when dove is used as the past tense), hide, prove (when proven is used as the past participle), saw (past participle sawn), sew (past participle sewn), show (past participle shown), spit, stick, strew, string, and wear (analogy with bear).

 For indication of the groups of strong verbs the listed words belong to, see the table at List of English irregular verbs.

 Weak verbs

 Some other irregular verbs derive from Germanic weak verbs, forming past tenses and participles with a -d or -t ending (or from originally strong verbs that have switched to the weak pattern).
-The weak conjugation is also the origin of the regular verbs in -ed; however various historical sound changes (and sometimes spelling changes) have led to certain types of irregularity in some verbs.
+The weak conjugation is also the origin of the regular verbs ending in -ed; however various historical sound changes (and sometimes spelling changes) have led to certain types of irregularity in some verbs.
 The main processes are as follows (some verbs have been subject to more than one of these).